BitPatty/SMS-Practice-Codes/Readme.md

 | Replace_Episode_Names_With_ID    | Replaces episode names with the episode number during the demo                                      | all     |
 | Stage_Randomizer       | Loads stages in randomized order                                                                              | NTSC-U  |

-## Contribute

-Open a Pull request or message me at https://twitter.com/psychonauter or via Discord (psychonauter#6318) to receive collaborator status or to add code.

 ## Contributions